typetron/typetron.org/tutorials/blog/forms.md

 methods that are used to validate the user input.
 When creating a form you should always extend the _Form_ class.
 Inside the class we have two properties annotated with the _@Field()_ decorator telling Typetron what are the form inputs.

-We can now use this form in our _add_ from _HomeController_.
+We can now use this form in our _add_ from _HomeController_ to capture the user's input.
 Let's just return the data back to the user to see everything works:

 ```ts
 // ...